MonuJangra-git/Dockerized-PHP-MySQL-Web-Application-on-AWS/README.md

 - The application connects to the database using settings from [config.php](config.php).

 ## Backup Database Daily Automatically
-1. Use Command crontab -e
+1. Use Command :- `crontab -e`
-2. And Paste :- 0 2 * * * bash /home/user/scripts/backup_locally.sh
+2. And Paste :-  `0 2 * * * bash /home/user/scripts/backup_locally.sh`
-3. Same if user want to backup the data to s3 then use same command , and replace the file name to s3_backup.sh in the crontab .
+3. Same if user want to backup the data to s3 then use same command , and replace the file name to `s3_backup.sh` in the crontab .

 ## Notes